7 Clever Ways To Peel Potatoes Faster With Less Cleanup

 Use a Knife for Large Batches

-When peeling a lot of potatoes at once, a small paring knife can sometimes be faster than a peeler.
-Hold the potato in one hand and slice away thin strips of skin in long motions.
+When you’re peeling a large quantity, a small paring knife can sometimes be faster than a traditional peeler.
+Holding the potato firmly, you can slice away thin strips of skin in steady motions.
+While it takes a bit of practice, it can speed things up for bulk cooking.
+This method is especially useful when tools aren’t available.

 This post may contain affiliate links or sponsored content.
 Disclosure Policy